ninaelkadi/katsura/README.md

        url="katsura1.jpeg"
        region="1057,432,1037,1168">

 And how exactly did it get there?
-This essay is an attempt to answer that question and paint of portrait of the katsura’s story.
+This essay is an attempt to answer that question and paint a portrait of the katsura throughout time.
 One tree’s story opens a world of possibility.
 For one, old trees are contemporaneous with historic events, allowing us to tell their story and how the world around them has changed and stayed the same.
 But trees are more than just narrative devices: we name places after trees and our cultural practices are influenced by our interaction with them.
 Despite plant blindness associated with a society distant from them, they are nonetheless central to our lives.
 For example, historian Eric Rutkow’s book _American Canopy: Trees, Forests, and the Making of a Nation_ illustrates the importance of trees in the United States from the colonial period to today.
 The biography below looks at disparate moments of time in which katsura appears—million years ago when dinosaurs roamed the Earth, poetic images a millennium after the common era, two hundred years ago during the United Sates’ horticultural boom, and Dumbarton Oaks’ katsura today.

 ### The Japanese Judas Tree